imvijaychaurasia/yatrivisaconsultant/README.md

    - Ensure images are in `public/` directory

 4. **WhatsApp Links Not Working**:
-   - Verify phone number format: `919920928938`
+   - Verify phone number format: `91XXXXXXX`
    - Check URL encoding in contact forms

-## 📄 License
-This project is proprietary software for Yatri Visa Consultant.

-## 🤝 Contributing
-This is a private project.
-For any changes or updates, please contact the development team.

 ## 📞 Support
 For technical support or questions about this project: